natalieagus/50002-2022/_notes/a_basicsofinformation.md

 # Basics of Information

-[You can find the lecture video here. ](https://youtu.be/IicB30kA3pY) You can also **click** on each heading to bring you to the section of the video covering the subtopic.
+[You can find the lecture video here. ](https://youtu.be/IicB30kA3pY) You can also **click** on each header to bring you to the section of the video covering the subtopic.

 ## [Overview](https://www.youtube.com/watch?v=IicB30kA3pY&list=PLklpDKpv-EBj1agIq4vB1iB6ahMT8_2A_&index=1&t=0s)